Hal Colebatch (author): Writing

 Many of his poems concern Perth and its suburbs, the Swan River and Rottnest Island, as well as travels in Britain, Asia, the Middle East and elsewhere.
 His poetry, which has won various prizes, is in both free-verse and highly structured forms including sonnets and sestinas.

-Colebatch was described by Peter Alexander, Professor of English at the University of New South Wales, in his biography of Les Murray, as being among Australia's best writers.

 His seventh book of poetry, The Light River, with a foreword by Les Murray, was published by Connor Court Publishing in 2007.
 In the foreword Murray stated that Colebatch's work had been unjustly suppressed by the Australian literary establishment because of his refusal to join poetic cliques.
 This book contains, among other works, the long narrative poem The San Demetrio, telling of the salvaging of a burning petrol-tanker at sea in World War II, and a poem It, on the return of terrorism.
 The long poem Red-Head with Phosphorus is a romantic love story.
 His poems are included in about 25 anthologies.
 The Light River was awarded the West Australian Premier's literary prize for poetry in 2008.